 Accuracy of the object in GIS data

-Zhan, Q [4] has showcased an study on accuracy in object identification and placement in vector maps.
+Zhan, Q [4] has showcased a study on accuracy in object identification and placement in vector maps.
 The work showcases the study on the error and changes in accuracy in object detection to find the exact object like streets, buildings, trees and many more.
 The author has given a model to match the vector data which is a combination of lines and points which allows finding the changes like missing objects or mistakes in the data.
 On comparison of different data, the accuracy was found to 81.8%.
-The study is done on the location of Amsterdam and the Ravensburg site.
+The study area is in Amsterdam and the Ravensburg site.

 Barazzetti et.al.
 [6] in this author has studied the accuracy of the images between sentinel 2 and Landsat-8 images where the comparison of the image registered at 10 m and 15 m are taken into consideration.
 The work also studies the accuracy of various bands B1-B11 using RMS(root-mean-square error).
 The study showcases that error is various reference bands 4(10m), 5(20m) and 9(60m) where RMS error was recorded in each image which varies from 0.19-0.55.
 This can also be used to define the correctness of the data.
 The study was conducted for images of various countries where the RMSE value for each country was evaluated and where a variation in RMSE value of various locations was recorded.